Abishekmoorthy/Iot_Security_Enhancements/README.md

 ---

 ## Contact
-For any queries or contributions, contact the project members through the WhatsApp numbers provided above.
+For queries or contributions, open an issue in the repository or submit a pull request.
+Let's build a more secure IoT ecosystem together!

+---

+## Note
+*"The future of IoT security is here.
+Let’s pioneer innovation together!" 🚀